pecostm32/STM32F303_Sine_Square_Generator/README.md

 A rotary encoder can be connected to PB0 and PB1

 On the display the current phase difference between the sine wave and the square waves is shown.
-With the rotray encoder it can be moved in steps of 5 a degree.
+With the rotray encoder it can be moved in steps of half a degree.